India Heart Disease, Causes and Solutions

 The burden of cardiovascular disease is seen in all states.
 However, the incidence of ischemic heart disease is seen in a greater rate in the less developed states.

-Stroke Rate in India
+Stroke Rate In India

 The stroke rate in India is higher in women.
 The most common type of stroke in India is when their is a bleed in the brain.